icebert04/Samurai-DEX/README.md

 ![Sanity-users](/DEX2.png)

 Using Sanity's API key, I listed the wallet address, user name (if there was any), and transactions conducted by that specific user.
 The tool is useful since it has Real-time editing and available API requests.
 It is best in assembling infrastructure from the best components.

 -------------------------------------------------------------------

 > **Disclaimer**
 > This repo is for demonstration purposes only.
-It is not yet complete and there's still need to add features like adding cryptocurrencies aside from ETH.
+It is not yet complete and it still need to expand features like adding cryptocurrencies aside from ETH.
-> Managing token lists could also be added on this.
+> Managing token lists could also be included on this.

-> Feel free to contribute by adding functions to Swap, Pool, Vote, etc.
+> Feel free to contribute by incoporating functions to Swap, Pool, Vote, etc.

 In summary, this will be a good beginning tool for any  dev to work with in building their own version of a DEX.